gommehdnet/cheetah/README.md

 - First apply the patches using `./gradlew applyAllPatches`
 - Perform the changes to the code
 - If you are a missing file, you can import it from NMS.
 For this, add a new line to `build-data/dev-imports.txt`, e.g. `minecraft net.minecraft.world.level.entity.LevelEntityGetterAdapter` to import the LevelEntityGetterAdapter.
 Then apply the patches again (`./gradlew applyPatches`).
 Keep in mind that all uncommited changes to the code will get LOST by this!
-- Once all changes have been applied, switch to the subproject in your shell (`cd cheetah-server` or `cd cheetah-api`) and run `git add .`.
-Then, commit your changes using `git commit -m "NAME OF PATCH"`
+- Once all changes have been applied, choose the appropriate tasks based on what you modified:
-- Switch back to the project root and rebuild the patches: `./gradlew rebuildPatches`
+- Run `./gradlew fixupPaperApiFilePatches` and `./gradlew rebuildPaperApiFilePatches` to create and apply a patch file for `cheetah-api/paper-patches/files`
+- Run `./gradlew fixupPaperServerFilePatches` and `./gradlew rebuildServerFilePatches` to create and apply a patch file for `cheetah-server/paper-patches/files`
+- Run `./gradlew fixupMinecraftSourcePatches` and `./gradlew rebuildMinecraftSourcePatches` to create and apply a patch file for `cheetah-server/minecraft-patches/sources`
-- Commit the changed patch files the `patches/` folder to the root git repository
+- Test your changes thoroughly and commit the generated patch files to the root repository

 ## Update upstream
 - Make sure all changes are committed and patches have been rebuilt